pinterest/gestalt/docs/markdown/ios/card/card.md

 </Group>
 <Group>
 <Dont title="Don't" />
-Use too much content and overload the Card.
+Use too much content and overload a Card.
 Consider if the content should live on the page instead.
 </Group>

 <Group>